How Data Governance Helps Achieve Regulatory Compliance

 Data Security Management

 Data security management is the process of protecting data from unauthorized access and theft.
 This includes defining security policies and procedures, implementing security controls, and monitoring data access and use.
-Organizations should have a plan in place to respond to security incidents and breaches.
+Organizations should have a plan to respond to security incidents and breaches.

 Compliance Management